Our comprehensive introduction to dermal fillers

 We have put together a comprehensive “buyers guide” with more information you should know before getting dermal fillers, a full “aftercare instructions” guide, and a multitude of instructional demo videos so you can get the most out of your cosmetic fillers!

-In our Broomfield, Colorado office, Dr. Janowski prefers three types of dermal fillers.
+In our Broomfield, Colorado office, Dr. Janowski prefers a variety dermal fillers.
 Each offer slightly different results, and can be used in different areas.
 He will recommend what will work best for your concerns in your one-on-one consultation.

 Areas treated with fillers